BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

 To learn more about how to run simulations from the client, I advise you to go through the tutorial which is included in the client itself, also explained [here](https://community.mspchallenge.info/wiki/Basic_features).

+todo: explain briefy how to start the monthly simulation.
+And that you have to wait for each monthly simulation for receiving/showing KPI's in the client.

 To view the KPIs, follow these steps:
 1. You need to open the dashboard in the client by pressing the "Dashboard" button on the left side menu.